awsandy/aws-permission-boudaries/README.md

 Can be applied to IAM User or Roles

-A permissions boundary will define the maximumpermission that can be applied - regardless of what has been applied to the user or role
+A permissions boundary will define the maximum permissions that can be applied - regardless of what has been applied to the user or role

-This Policy - is attached to my end users:
+The policy below - is attached to the end user:

 * It allows the user to perform some Lambda operations , S3 operations and read/list IAM
 * It then also when creating a role